samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 If you land in [Difficult Terrain](#DifficultTerrain), you must succeed on a DC 10 Dexterity ([Acrobatics](/sources/dnd/free-rules/playing-the-game#Skills)) check or have the [Prone](#ProneCondition) condition.

-This Long Jump rule assumes that the height of the jump doesn’t matter, such as a jump across a stream or chasm.
-At your DM’s option, you must succeed on a DC 10 Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check to clear a low obstacle (no taller than a quarter of the jump’s distance), such as a hedge or low wall.
+This Long Jump rule assumes that the height of the jump doesn't matter, such as a jump across a stream or chasm.
+At your DM's option, you must succeed on a DC 10 Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check to clear a low obstacle (no taller than a quarter of the jump's distance), such as a hedge or low wall.
 Otherwise, you hit the obstacle.

 ---